I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicegetfileobject.md

 <p>A bug check occurs if the driver supplies an invalid object handle.</p>

 ## -remarks
 <p>For more information about framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.</p>

 <p>The following code example obtains a pointer to a named WDM device object and its corresponding WDM file object, if the requested access to the objects can be granted.
 Then, the example obtains a handle to the framework file object that is associated with the WDM file object.</p>

-<p>For more information about framework file objects, see <a href="wdf.framework_file_objects">Framework File Objects</a>.</p>

-<p>The following code example obtains a pointer to a named WDM device object and its corresponding WDM file object, if the requested access to the objects can be granted.
-Then, the example obtains a handle to the framework file object that is associated with the WDM file object.</p>